opensesamemedia/syncstage-docs/docs/web/versions/0.1.0/sdk-delegates.md

 ### SyncStageDesktopAgentDelegate
-Responsible for getting callbacks with information if SyncStage Desktop Agent is already acquired by some other browser tab to prevent paralell access.
+Responsible for getting callbacks with information if SyncStage Desktop Agent is already acquired by some other browser tab to prevent parallel access.

 ```typescript
 interface ISyncStageDesktopAgentDelegate {